 Previous majors and minors have been accepted to renowned graduate programs and have gone on to law school, medical school and successful careers in the State Department, the Department of Treasury, and International Business Development.
 Listed here are a few of our undergrad and PhD graduates.
 See our Alumni page for more information about our PhD graduates.

 Michael graduated in 2013 from Northwestern with a minor in Slavic Languages and Literatures, and attended medical school at the Stritch School of Medicine in Chicago.
-He explores various specialties within medicine, to find one that can best combine the humanistic and natural sciences that he dearly enjoys.
+He sought a specialty that would allow him to combine the humanistic and natural sciences that he dearly enjoys.
 Michael observes, "After one of our difficult topics lectures, I discussed with a couple of my friends how our humanistic backgrounds had prepared us well for this seemingly empirical field of medicine.
 We conferred about how their majors of Philosophy and English, and my focus in Slavic Literature and Political Theory, had been formative in our undergraduate careers...our humanistic backgrounds have sculpted us to being open to multiple interpretations.
 This view has become crucial in understanding diagnostics and working with a team of medical professionals to provide the best care for a patient."
 He notes that he never regrets sacrificing science electives for his humanities courses, but the same cannot be said for the contrary.

 Jon works as an analyst for the U.S. Department of Defense.
 After receiving undergraduate degrees in Russian and Political Science from Brigham Young University, and a Masters in Slavic Languages and Literatures from Northwestern in 2015, Jon moved to Washington D.C. to begin his career as an analyst for the Defense Department.
 Jon has worked on projects with many other government agencies, and he also works as a Russian instructor and teaches courses to various organizations throughout the government.